The BBBEE Verification process can be hassle free!

-Exempted Micro enterprise, this is when the natural turnover is less than 5 Mil (may be the case of a start-up company) Please note that in the Tourism Industry the annual turnover needs to be less than 2.5 Mil.
+Exempted Micro enterprise, this is when the natural turnover is not more than 10 Mil (may be the case of a start-up company) Please note that in the Tourism Industry the annual turnover needs to be less than 2.5 Mil.
 A full audit is not necessary, only relevant supporting documentation eg. Cipro Registration and Certified Copies of ID’s of owners.

-Qualifying Small Enterprise, this is when the annual turnover is less than 35 Mil but more than 5 Mil.
-A partial on site audit is done, this is where 4 of the 7 chosen elements are verified and an on-site verification is also conducted.
+Qualifying Small Enterprise, this is when the annual turnover is between 10-50 Mil but more than 10 Mil.
+A partial on site audit is done, this is where 4 of the 5 chosen elements are verified and an on-site verification is also conducted.

-During the BEE verification the verified entity has to submit physical proof of activity, spending and contributions in the seven elements of empowerment.
+During the BEE verification the verified entity has to submit physical proof of activity, spending and contributions in the Five elements of empowerment.
 The elements are: